neondatabase/website/content/docs/manage/database-access.md

 ## Role management with Neon branching

 When you create a branch in Neon, you are creating a clone of the parent branch, which includes roles and databases on the parent branch.
-If you want to create a "development" branch of your "production" database and provide developers with access to the database on the development branch, you can follow these steps:
+If you want to create a "development" branch and provide developers with access to the database on the development branch, you can follow these steps:

 1. Connect to your database from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

 2. Use your default Neon role or another role with `neon_superuser` privileges to create a developer role **on the parent branch**.
 For example, create a role named `dev_user`.

     ```sql
-    CREATE ROLE dev_user PASSWORD `password`;
+    CREATE ROLE dev_users PASSWORD `password`;
     ```

     The password must have 60 bits of entropy (at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters).
-For specific guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).
+For detailed password guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

 2. Grant the `dev_user` role privileges on the database:

     ```sql
-    GRANT ALL PRIVILEGES ON DATABASE <database> TO dev_user;
+    GRANT ALL PRIVILEGES ON DATABASE <database> TO dev_users;
     ```

-    At this point, you have a `dev_user` role on your parent branch, and the role is not assigned to any users.
-This role will now be present in all future branches created from this branch.
+    You now have a `dev_user` role on your parent branch, and the role is not assigned to any users.
+This role will now be included in all future branches created from this branch.

 3. Create a development branch.
 See [Create a branch](/docs/manage/branches#create-a-branch) for instructions.
-This branch includes the `dev_user` role you just defined.
+This branch will include the `dev_user` role you just defined.

 4. Connect to the database **on the new branch** with an SQL client.
 Be mindful that a child branch connection string differs from a parent branch connection string.
 They reside on different hosts.
 If you need help connecting to your branch, see [Connect from any client](/docs/connect/connect-from-any-app).

-4. After connected the the database on your new branch, create a developer user.
+4. After connected the database on your new branch, create a developer user.
 The password requirements described above apply here as well.

     ```sql
     CREATE ROLE dev_user1 WITH LOGIN PASSWORD '<password>';
     ```

-5. Grant the users membership in the `dev_users` role:
+5. Assign the `dev_users` role to the `dev_user1` user:

     ```sql
     GRANT dev_users TO dev_user1;
     ```

-    The `dev_user1` and `dev_user2` users can now connect to the specified database and start using the database with full privileges.
+    The `dev_user1` user can now connect to the database on your development branch and start using the database with full privileges.

     ```bash
     psql postgres://dev_user1:AbC123dEf@ep-cool-darkness-123456.us-west-2.aws.neon.tech/dbname